pcraig3/taxgpt/md/about.md

 - Ask for calculations about specific income amounts
 - Describe complex tax scenarios (eg, questions related to business income)

 The more complex your question is, the less likely you are to receive a relevant response.
+Ultimately, you are using TaxGPT at your own risk.

 Questions and responses are saved by [Typebot](https://typebot.io/) and are used to improve the service, but they are anonymous and cannot be tied back to you in any way.

 ## About

-TaxGPT is an AI chatbot advisor who helps Canadians find free tax-filing options, and answers general questions about taxes.
+TaxGPT is an AI tax chatbot who helps Canadians find free tax-filing options, and answers general questions about taxes.
 TaxGPT is under active development, so the question flow or the specific wording may change between releases.

 **TaxGPT is not sponsored by any company, it’s a 100% free service with no affiliations.**